About Dr. Lebenthal

 As one of only two mesothelioma specialists within the VA Healthcare System, Dr. Avi Lebenthal is an incredible asset to veterans diagnosed with mesothelioma.
 As a military veteran himself, Dr. Lebenthal is deeply empathetic towards the struggles that veterans face and their specific needs following a mesothelioma diagnosis.

-Dr. Lebenthal along with Dr. Robert Cameron are two mesothelioma specialists working in the VA Healthcare System to treat veterans with pleural mesothelioma who are enrolled in VA healthcare.
 Being deeply devoted to improving quality, affordable and accessible healthcare for veterans, Dr. Lebenthal and his team implemented a telephone triage system for veterans experiencing pleural mesothelioma symptoms.

 In the experiment, Dr. Lebenthal and his team assessed the feasibility of a national phone system that would allow veterans to call in and describe their symptoms to get access to healthcare quicker.
 By triaging veterans by phone, it allows VA health administrators to connect patients with the appropriate specialist sooner, allowing them to get the right type of care plan they need.

 Dr. Lebenthal’s Work at Brigham and Women’s Hospital

 Dr. Lebenthal is currently the Director of Minimally Invasive Thoracic Surgery at Brigham and Women’s Hospital.
 Dr. Lebenthal’s specialization and focus on minimally-invasive surgical techniques has allowed the Dana Farber Cancer Center at BWH to become a world-class treatment facility.
 The thoracic surgery team at BWH is dedicated to patient care by shortening operating and recovery times, reducing morbidity rates and improving surgical success rates with minimally invasive techniques.